 These chip cards don’t eliminate all security risks involved with using a credit card, but they do address some of the major security flaws of the magnetic stripe cards that Americans have used since the 1960s.
 Here’s the story on how chip cards became common and a look at how they protect your money and privacy.

-How the chip card works
+How the chip cards became the norm

 Use Bankrate’s calculator to figure out what it would take to pay off your credit cards.

 It’s more difficult to copy a chip card

 Copying the information contained on a magnetic strip is fairly easy with the use of an inexpensive magnetic scanner.
 As a result, criminals can copy data and use it to make purchases or sell the information to others for their own use.

 Extracting your banking information from a microchip, on the other hand, is a much more challenging prospect.
 A fraudster would likely need physical possession of the microchip and expensive equipment that’s out of reach for all but the most sophisticated criminal networks.